JuliaLang/www.julialang.org/index.md

 </p>
 </div>

-Julia beats other high-level systems on most micro-benchmarks, with a few exceptions for Matlab and JavaScript.
+Julia beats other high-level systems (i.e. everything besides C++ and Fortran) on most micro-benchmarks, with a few exceptions for Matlab and JavaScript.
 Relative performance between languages on [other systems](https://github.com/JuliaLang/julia#Supported-Platforms) is similar.
 Matlab's ability to beat both C and Julia on random matrix multiplication comes from its use of the proprietary [Intel Math Kernel Library](http://en.wikipedia.org/wiki/Math_Kernel_Library), which has extremely optimized code for matrix multiplication on Intel platforms.
 Users who have a licensed copy of MKL can use it with Julia, but the default BLAS is a high quality open source implementation (see [the GitHub page](https://github.com/JuliaLang/julia#Required-Build-Tools-External-Libraries) for more details).
+Raw benchmark numbers in tabular CSV format are available [here](/benchmarks.csv).

 These benchmarks, while not comprehensive, do test compiler performance on a range of common code patterns, such as function calls, string parsing, sorting, numerical loops, random number generation, and array operations.
 Julia is strong in an area that high-level languages have traditionally been weak: